hazelcast/hazelcast-python-client/README.md

 # 5. Setting Up Client Network

-All network related configuration of Hazelcast Python client is performed via the `ClientNetworkConfig` class when using programmatic configuration.
-Let's first give the examples for this approach.
+All network related configuration of a Hazelcast Python client is performed via the `ClientNetworkConfig` class when using the programmatic configuration.
+Let's first give an example for this approach.
 Then we will look at its sub-elements and attributes.

 Here is an example of configuring the network for Python Client programmatically.